-- 1) Grant the licence subject to such conditions as are consistent with the operating schedule accompanying the application - 2) grant the licence with MODIFIED conditions. - 3) refuse to specify a person in the licence as designated premises supervisor - 4) REJECT the whole or part of the application the reduction of crime and disorder in the Borough
+- 1) Grant the licence subject to such conditions as are consistent with the operating schedule accompanying the application. - 2) grant the licence with MODIFIED conditions or to exclude a licensable activity. - 3) refuse to specify a person in the licence as designated premises supervisor - 4) REJECT the whole or part of the application Members of the Licensing Act 2003 -

-Members of the Licensing Act 2003 - Licensing Sub - Committee are reminded of their duty under section 17 of the Crime and Disorder Act 1998 to consider the crime and disorder implications of their decisions and the Licensing Authority's responsibility to co - operate in
+Licensing Sub - Committee are reminded of their duty under section 17 of the Crime and Disorder Act 1998 to consider the crime and disorder implications of their decisions and the Licensing Authority's responsibility to co - operate in the reduction of crime and disorder in the Borough